 Remember, it’s your vacation, too.
 Make sure to set a schedule for your family members to pitch in with caregiving.
 Alternate planning activities as a family with time for each of you to get a break from providing care.
 For example, if your loved one tends to nap in the afternoons or retire early in the evenings, trade off caregiving duties with other family members so that each of you has some time to explore or relax.
 You might also research local caregiver respite providers, such as in-home care agencies or senior daycare centers at your destination.
 If you have the financial resources, bringing an established professional caregiver along on the trip is a great way to guarantee quality care for your loved one and respite for you and your family.

 Bring a comprehensive emergency checklist in case your loved one experiences a medical setback while traveling.
 This should include a complete prescriptions list, physician contact information, pertinent medical history, and any contact info for family and friends.
 For tips on other important documents to include in your packet, read The Emergency Medical File Every Caregiver Should Create.

-With careful planning and some minor accommodations, many seniors can still participate in family vacations.
-However, travel—especially demanding, long-distance trips—is typically inadvisable for seniors who are in poor health or the end stages of dementia.
-Families, particularly those with young children, should make the most of their limited opportunities for vacations and precious bonding time.
+Travel—especially demanding, long-distance trips—is typically inadvisable for seniors who are in poor health or the end stages of dementia.
 If an aging or ill loved one cannot feasibly participate, there are several kinds of respite care that can enable you to get away and feel confident that they’re receiving quality care in your absence.